Pavement Markings and What Colors Mean

 If there is a single solid yellow line painted on the right edge, you are traveling on a divided highway.
 The yellow line marks the edge of the median or divider.
 You will see a solid white line on the left edge of the roadway.

-If there is a yellow line is on your right and a white line on your left, you are going the wrong way.
+Remember: if there is a yellow line is on your right and a white line on your left, you are going the wrong way.
+The yellow (center) line must always be on your right!

 Yellow Lines and No-Passing Zones